GIT_FEED

 What it does

-Ghidra is a free tool built by the NSA that lets security researchers take apart and examine software programs to understand how they work under the hood — even without access to the original source code.
-Think of it like an X-ray machine for software, revealing hidden behaviors, weaknesses, or malicious code inside applications.
+Ghidra is a free, powerful tool created by the NSA that lets security researchers and engineers examine compiled software to understand how it works — even without access to the original source code.
+Think of it as a sophisticated dissection tool for software, capable of breaking down programs to reveal their inner workings across virtually any operating system or hardware platform.

 Why it matters